metagov/gateway/docs/plugin_tutorial.rst

 Governance Processes
 ********************

+If you want to expose a way for the governance driver to perform an asynchronous governance process (such as a vote, election, or budgeting process) then you can implement a Governance Process.
+Governance processes are exposed as API endpoints at ``/api/internal/process/<plugin>.<slug>``.

 Create a proxy subclass of the ``GovernanceProcess`` Django model for our new governance process, ``MyGovProcess``.
 This model should be declared after the ``Tutorial`` model.
 Decorate it with the ``@Registry.governance_process`` decorator so that Metagov core picks it up.
 In this example, the process will be exposed as an endpoint at ``/process/tutorial.my-gov-process``.

-See the :ref:`Autodocumentation <autodocs-ref>` and complete example plugin for more information on how to implement each function.
+This snippet shows all possible functions you can implement on your proxy model:

 .. code-block:: python